Len McCluskey: Announced retirement and election of successor

+Allegations of financial mismanagement within Unite

+McCluskey has been the subject of controversy regarding financial dealings by Unite when he was general secretary.
+In 2016, it was reported that Unite had contributed £400,000 towards a London flat purchased by him in his role as general secretary.
+Union officials defended the arrangement, stating that it was an equity agreement rather than a loan and that Unite would hold 60% of the property and receive that fraction of the sale price when eventually sold.
+McCluskey bought out the union's share of the flat in 2018, amidst a potential probe into his re-election as general secretary.

 In January 2021, Unite's executive counsel convened to discuss cost overruns on a union-funded building project undertaken by Paul Flanagan, a close personal associate of McCluskey; the construction works, which were originally supposed to cost £7 million pounds, had reached a cost of £96.5 million by January 2021, with an estimated £15 million in profits accruing to Flanagan.
 In December 2021, Sharon Graham announced an independent inquiry into the project.
 In February 2022, it was revealed that independent valuations of the completed building project, which includes a hotel, a conference center, and Unite's regional offices, came in at between £27 and £29 million pounds, roughly £70 million less than the project's cost of just under £100 million.
 McCluskey defended the building project, describing it as a “sensible investment of members’ money, resulting in a world-class facility that will return an income for our union for generations to come”.
+An internal report by Unite in 2025 alleged that McCluskey had received private jet flights and football tickets paid for by the Flanagan Group, though McCluskey's lawyers denied this.
+In relation to the construction contract itself the report found no evidence of who had appointed Flanagan Group but that McCluskey had signed the contract, though McCluskey claimed to have no recollection of this.

 Retirement

-Mccluskey's second book Always Red was released in 2021.
+After retirement as Unite general secretary, McCluskey's second book Always Red was released in December 2021; his first book, Why You Should Be a Trade Unionist, was published in 2020, during his third term as general secretary.

 In October 2021, McCluskey told Scottish Labour to back another Scottish independence referendum in order to win back support from the Scottish National Party.
 "We've been telling Labour in Scotland since 2007 – when a certain Nicola Sturgeon won a seat in Glasgow – to wake up and smell the coffee," he told Good Morning Scotland.
 "The reality is the SNP have stolen the radical clothes of Scottish Labour and Scottish Labour have lost the trust of ordinary working people.
 They're going to have to battle really strongly [to regain that trust].
 In my opinion they should support a second referendum on independence - what they actually do when that referendum comes can still be debated."